cleytonmuto/anothercraftinggame/README.md

 1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Enable Authentication:
    - Go to Authentication > Sign-in method
+   - Enable "Email/Password" as a sign-in provider
-   - Enable "Google" as a sign-in provider
+   - Enable "Google" as a sign-in provider (optional but recommended)
 3. Create a Firestore Database:
    - Go to Firestore Database
    - Create database in production mode